rcardin/value-classes/README.md

 ## 3. An Idiomatic Approach

 The above approach resolves some problems, but it adds many others.
-In fact, since we are using a `class` to wrap `String`s, the compiler must instantiate a new instance of `BarCode` and `Description` all the times we use them.
+In fact, since we are using a `class` to wrap `String`s, the compiler must instantiate a new `BarCode` and `Description` all the times.
 The over instantiation of objects can lead to a problem concerning performances and the amount of consumed memory.

-Fortunately, Scala provides an idiomatic way to implement value classes: _Value classes_.
+Fortunately, Scala provides an idiomatic way to implement value classes.
 Idiomatic value classes avoid allocating runtime objects and the problems we just enumerated.

-A value class is a `class` (or a `case class`) that extends the type `AnyVal`, and declares only one single public `val` attribute in the constructor.
+A idiomatic value class is a `class` (or a `case class`) that extends the type `AnyVal`, and declares only one single public `val` attribute in the constructor.
 Moreover, a value class can declare `def`:

 ```scala
 case class BarCodeValueClass(val code: String) extends AnyVal {